Ericsson/dataplanebook/_sources/stats/stats.rst.txt

 situation, the statistics overhead will increase, since the flush operation is performed with relatively few counter updates buffered.
-However, the demand for the fast path to be CPU cycle efficient is lower during low load. [#nodemand] During high load, the lcore worker will start to experience larger batcher, and counter flushes will contain more operations, reducing per-counter update overhead.
+However, the demand for the fast path to be CPU cycle efficient is lower during low load. [#nodemand]_ During high load, the lcore worker will start to experience larger batches, and counter flushes will contain more operations, reducing per-counter update overhead.

-As an example, assume a pipelined fast path application with a per-processing stage :term:`processing latency` of 1000 core clock cycles, running on a CPU operating at 2,5 GHz.
+As an example, assume a fast path application where the processing is organized as a pipeline, with a per-pipeline stage :term:`processing latency` of 1000 core clock cycles, running on a CPU operating at 2,5 GHz.
 When a batch of packets have been processed, the lcore calls ``stat_wb_flush()``.
 If only a single packet is being processed, the delay introduced by buffering is at most ~400 ns.
 If a burst of packets arrive, an the lcore is being handed 32 packets, the delay will be less than ~13 us.

 .. _Per Core Counters: